DataDog/hiring-engineers/answers.md

 You should have the following:
 * a MacOS or Linux computer
- * git, curl, and a terminal window installed
+ * git, curl, and a terminal window application installed
- * the basic skills to know how to handle those
+ * the basic skills to handle those
 * an Internet connection
-* half an hour or so of quiet time
+* roughly an hour or so of quiet time
-* fun trying new things
+* fun trying out things

 ## Setup